jrosen48/utk-homepage/content/about-source.md

 ## Presentations

 ### Peer-Reviewed Conference Presentations

 \hangindent=2em
+Rosenberg, J. M., & Lishinski, A. (2020, March). *Accruing Interest: What experiences contribute to students developing a sustained interest in computer science over time?* Lightning talk at the Special Interest Group on Computer Science Education Technical Sympsosium, Portland, OR.

+\hangindent=2em
+Lishinski, A., & Rosenberg, J. M. (2020, March). *Variable interest rate: What experiences explain differences in interest in computer science among students?* Birds of a feather presentation at the Special Interest Group on Computer Science Education Technical Sympsosium, Portland, OR.

+\hangindent=2em
 Rosenberg, J. M., Reid, J., Dyer, E., Koehler, M. J., Fischer, C., & McKenna, T. J. (2020, April).
 A new context for professional networks: Understanding the social structure of #NGSSChat through social network analysis.
 In K. A. Frank, K., Torphy, K., Daly, A., & Greenhow, C. (Chairs), *Educators meet the fifth estate: Social media in education.* Symposium to be conducted at the American Educational Research Association Annual Meeting, San Francisco, CA.